monome/docs/docs/modular/ansible/index.md

 _as of Ansible firmware 1.4_

-Holding `Key 2` and a short press on `preset` saves the current value for the following to flash as the default:
+Holding `Key 2` and a short press on `preset` saves the current value for the following to flash as the default (mode light blinks once):

   * clock period
   * selected arp style